Gary Schaefer: Murder of Theresa Marie Fenton

 On August 31, 1981, 12-year-old Theresa Marie Fenton went on a bike ride near her home in Springfield when she was kidnapped and taken to the woods near Mile Hill Road, where she was severely beaten with a blunt instrument, partially buried at the foot of a steep hill and left to die.
 After she was reported missing, a search party was formed but did not locate her.
-A man fishing with his children found Fenton when they saw her arm sticking up out of the leaves that buried her, but Fenton succumbed to her injuries at the Mary Hitchcock Memorial Hospital in nearby Hanover, New Hampshire the next day.
+A man fishing with his children found Fenton when they saw her arm sticking up out of a pile of leaves, but she succumbed to her injuries at the Mary Hitchcock Memorial Hospital in nearby Hanover, New Hampshire the next day.

 An extensive investigation was launched in order to find her killer, but it quickly stalled as suspects were ruled out and the detectives ran out of credible leads.
 Because of this, Springfield Police Chief Peter J. Herdt announced in a press conference that they were asking for help from the public in order to solve the case, hoping for the faint possibility that Fenton's killer might surrender himself.
 This failed to generate credible leads, and the investigation stalled again.
-Months after Fenton's death, her mother Barbara, a member of an all-female Bible study group, said in a publicized sermon that she believed that her daughter was now with God and the man who had killed her was "very guilt-ridden" because of his actions.
-At the event, the members sang choir songs such as C. Austin Miles' "In the Garden" and prayed both for Fenton and her killer's souls.